“It is not about art, also not about pure technique. It is about life, and therefore it is about finding a language for life.“

 In order to take part in the Fellowship programme, basic knowledge of the English language is required for purposes of communication among the Fellowship holders and the participation in formats such as the presentation of the project proposal, press meetings and public presentations.
 Organisational handling such as email contact and travel bookings are going to be in English.

 An application for the Pina Bausch Fellowship 2019 is possible from June 1st to September 15th, 2018, and here only.

 - letter of motivation (max.
 1500 characters with blanks in ENGLISH)

 - a brief statement on your planned stay ( max.
 800 characters with blanks in ENGLISH)

 - CV in tabular form (max.
-1500 characters with blanks in ENGLISH)
+1500 characters with blanks in ENGLISH) and a portrait

 - information on the planned date and duration of the stay